This document describes how to integrate HTTPDNS with OkHttp on Android clients.

 }

-The preceding code provides an example on how to use HTTPDNS and OkHttp to connect an Android app to an IP address.
+The preceding code provides an example of how to use HTTPDNS and OkHttp to connect an Android app to an IP address.

 You only need to implement an API for DNS service customization to access HTTPDNS.

-This solution is applicable to scenarios where HTTPS, Server Name Indication (SNI), and cookies are configured.
+This solution applies to scenarios where HTTPS, Server Name Indication (SNI), and cookies are configured.
 This solution eliminates the need to perform certificate verification and domain name check.